murchie85/gossipSimulator/README.md

 # MVP
 -----------------

+**Coding Paradigm:**
-**Coding Paradigm:** Functions First Personality Later!
+*Functions First Personality Later!*
+*All state must be kept in main.py*

 ## Rules

 - Environment has a time engine.
-- Rumour can be created
+- Gossip can be created
-- Rumour can be positive or negative (in terms of impact to target)
+- Gossip can be positive or negative (in terms of impact to target)
-- Rumour can be about one or multiple targets.
+- Gossip can be about one or multiple targets.
 Even about no targets.
-- Rumour has an associated risk.
+- Gossip has an associated risk.
-- Rumour has a shelf life/popularity (value decreases to 0)
+- Gossip has a shelf life/popularity (value decreases to 0)
-- Rumours will be associated to citizens who spread or create it.
+- Gossips will be associated to citizens who spread or create it.
-- Citizens can only create or share rumours when near other people
+- Citizens can only create or share gossips when near other people
 - Citizens age and die
 - Citizens (normally) want more status points
-- Creating rumours gain you status points or removes some
+- Creating gossips gain you status points or removes some

-Too much Rumour creation lowers the value of a rumour.
+Too much Gossip creation lowers the value of a gossip.

-creating a rumour can gain you status-points creating a rumour can dock you status-points [function of risk]
+creating a gossip can gain you status-points creating a gossip can dock you status-points [function of risk]

 ## Citizen Archetypes

 You get four main different types of people.

-- Creator of rumour
+- Creator of gossip
-- Peristor of rumour
+- Peristor of gossip
-- Target of Rumour [take statuspoint damage/benefit for rumour value.]
+- Target of Gossip [take statuspoint damage/benefit for gossip value.]
 - Non-participant